f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![Virtual Site](./assets/virtual_site_dc1.png)

 Let's start with adding a virtual site.
-Back in the F5 Distributed Cloud Console, navigate to the **Shared Configuration** service.
+Back in the Console, navigate to the **Shared Configuration** service.
 From there, select **Virtual Sites** and click the **Add Virtual Site** button.

 ![Virtual Site](./assets/virtual_site_add.png)

 In the opened form give virtual site a name that we specified as [label](#12-create-secure-mesh-site-in-xc-cloud) for Secure Mesh Sites.
 Then make sure to select the **CE** site type.
-After that add selector expression specifying its name as value and complete by clicking the **Save and Exit** button.
+After that add selector expression specifying its name as value and complete by clicking the **Add Virtual site** button.

 ![Virtual Site](./assets/virtual_site_config.png)